Reginald Sayre: Biography

-Sayre was born to Eliza Ann Hall, an artist, and Lewis Albert Sayre, the leading American orthopedic surgeon.
+Sayre was born to Eliza Ann Hall, an artist and Lewis Albert Sayre, the leading American orthopedic surgeon.
 He studied at the Churchill & Maury School and Columbia College, graduating in 1881.
-Two of his elder brothers went into medicine after the father, and thus Reginald initially thought to become a lawyer.
+Two of his elder brothers went into medicine after the father, and thus, Reginald initially thought of becoming a lawyer.
 However, his brother Lewis persuaded him to follow the family tradition and enter the Bellevue Hospital Medical College in 1881.
 After graduation in 1884, he worked as an assistant to Hermann Biggs and then joined the practice of his brother Lewis.
-Later he began helping his father with teaching at a college.
+Later, he began helping his father teach at a college.

-Sayre started his research from early age and published most of his paper at young age.
-Just seven months after completing internship he presented before the New York Academy of Medicine a report on "The Immediate Restoration of Parts to the Normal Position after Tenotomy" where he boldly questioned well-accepted procedures.
+Sayre started his research from an early age and published most of his papers at a young age.
+Just seven months after completing his internship, he presented before the New York Academy of Medicine a report on "The Immediate Restoration of Parts to the Normal Position after Tenotomy," where he boldly questioned well-accepted procedures.

-Though his life, Sayre mostly worked as surgeon at the Bellevue and St. Vincent's Hospitals. from 1899 and till his death he was Professor of Orthopedic Surgery at Bellevue, where he succeeding his father as head of the Orthopedic Department.
+Throughout his life, Sayre mostly worked as a surgeon at the Bellevue and St. Vincent's Hospitals.
+From 1899 until his death, he was Professor of Orthopedic Surgery at Bellevue, where he succeeded his father as head of the Orthopedic Department.
 He was also consulting surgeon at Hackensack (1891), Hospital for Crippled Children, Newark (1897), Mountainside, Montclair (1898), N. Y. State Orthopedic, West Haverstraw (1900), Englewood (1901), Hospital for Deformities (1908) and Flushing (1914).
-In 1917, he served as Division Surgeon, with rank of lieutenant colonel, and during World War I was in charge of orthopedic instruction to medical officers at the New York University.
+In 1917, he served as Division Surgeon, with the rank of lieutenant colonel, and during World War I, was in charge of orthopedic instruction to medical officers at the New York University.

-Sayre died suddenly, from myocardial degeneration.
+Sayre died suddenly from myocardial degeneration.
 He was survived by a sister, Mary Jane.
 His two older brothers died in 1880 and 1890.